-We polled our Facebook readers for their favorite holiday recipes they take when they travel, and these 30 came out on top.
-These foods have all been proven to travel well in the car, making them ideal potluck dishes to bring to your next event.
-We’ve broken them up into three different categories — breakfast, appetizers and dessert — so you can easily find a dish that works for you.
+We polled our Facebook readers for their favorite holiday potluck recipes they take when they travel, and these 30 came out on top.
+These foods have all been proven to travel well in the car, making them ideal dishes to bring to your next event.

 If none of these potluck recipes work for you, just pick something that won’t be disturbed by a sharp turn or hard brake on the drive over.
 And make sure it’s something that tastes good whether you serve it at room temperature or cold.

 If you really want to bring something that you’re worried might be disturbed when you travel, take the advice of our Facebook readers: Bring the ingredients separately and assemble the dish when you arrive.
-This works great for things like salads, veggie plates, and even cheeseballs.
+This works great for things like salads, veggie plates and even cheeseballs.

-Breakfast Recipes that Travel Well
+Brunch Recipes that Travel Well

 Bake up some fresh bread like this apple yogurt bread with streusel topping the day before, then just wrap tightly for the trip.